hashicorp/vault-guides/identity/vault-agent-k8s-demo/terraform-gcp/README.md

     $ terraform apply -auto-approve
     ```

-1. Now, you should be able to start working with the AKS cluster:
+1. Now, you should be able to start working with the GKE cluster:

     ```shell
-    # To authenticate for the cluster, run the following command
+    # Connect to your GKE cluster
-    $ gcloud container clusters $(terraform output gcp_cluster_name)
+    $ gcloud container clusters get-credentials $(terraform output gcp_cluster_name) \
+            --zone $(terraform output gcp_zone) \
+            --project $(terraform output gcp_project)

-    # To get the K8S cluster address
+    # Now, you should be able to get the cluster info via kubectl
     $ kubectl cluster-info

-    Kubernetes master is running at https://192.0.2.19
+    Kubernetes master is running at https://198.51.100.24
+    GLBCDefaultBackend is running at https://198.51.100.24/api/v1/namespaces/...
     ...
     ```